mongo527/siriproxy-sickbeard/README.md

 About
 --

-Allows you to control [SickBeard]: http://sickbeard.com, the ultimate PVR!
+Allows you to control [SickBeard](http://sickbeard.com), the ultimate PVR!

 Installation
 --